LOUGHBOROUGH

 1. to anyone whose name we've spelt wrongly.
 If you contact us and let us know we will change it.

 2. if we have attributed a piece of work to the wrong person.
-It will either because it was wrongly labelled at the show (unlikely) or because Shirley got the labels muddled up when she was racing around trying to make sure she photographed everything (far more likely).
+It will either because it was wrongly labelled at the show (unlikely) or because Jonathon and Shirley got the labels muddled up when they waere racing around trying to make sure they photographed everything (far more likely) or because the labels were hand written and we misread them.
 Again, please contact us and let us know and we'll change it

 3. for the quality of some of the photos.
 Please remember that these are snaps of the work on the day so not up to our usual studio standard.
 If anyone is really disappointed with the photo of their work and wants to send a substitute photo then please do and we'll swap it in.